andrew/ultimate-awesome/README.md

 - [awesome-mixture-of-experts](https://github.com/XueFuzhao/awesome-mixture-of-experts) - A collection of AWESOME things about mixture-of-experts.
 - [awesome-multi-task-learning](https://github.com/Manchery/awesome-multi-task-learning) - 2023 up-to-date list of DATASETS, CODEBASES and PAPERS on Multi-Task Learning (MTL),  from Machine Learning perspective.
 - [awesome-list](https://github.com/ityouknow/awesome-list) - Collect all  awesome about IT.
+- [awesome-segmentation-saliency-dataset](https://github.com/lartpang/awesome-segmentation-saliency-dataset) - A collection of some datasets for segmentation / saliency detection.
+Welcome to PR.:smile:.
 - [Awesome-Noisy-Labels](https://github.com/songhwanjun/Awesome-Noisy-Labels) - A Survey.
 - [awesome-python-talks](https://github.com/jhermann/awesome-python-talks) - :clapper: :mortar_board: An opinionated list of awesome videos related to Python, with a focus on training and gaining hands-on experience.
 - [awesome-data-leadership](https://github.com/ronikobrosly/awesome-data-leadership) - A curated list of awesome posts, videos, and articles on leading a data team (small and large).